fermga/TNFR-LFS/docs/index.md

-UDP broadcasters and extend OutSim with `OutSim Opts ff` in `cfg.txt` (or run `/outsim Opts ff` before `/outsim 1 …`) so the UDP packets include the player identifier, driver inputs and the four-wheel block that feeds the telemetry fusion layer.【F:tnfr_lfs/acquisition/fusion.py†L200-L284】
+UDP broadcasters and extend OutSim with `OutSim Opts ff` in `cfg.txt` (or run `/outsim Opts ff` before `/outsim 1 …`) so the UDP packets include the player identifier, driver inputs and the four-wheel block that feeds the telemetry fusion layer.【F:tnfr_lfs/acquisition/fusion.py†L93-L200】 When the wheel payload is disabled the toolkit now surfaces tyre loads, slip ratios and suspension metrics as “sin datos” rather than fabricating zeroed values, making it obvious that the telemetry stream is incomplete.【F:tnfr_lfs/acquisition/fusion.py†L93-L200】【F:tests/test_acquisition.py†L229-L288】

 ### Metric field checklist